algorithmiaio/dev-center/_posts/algorithm-development/guides/2016-06-27-caffe-guide.md

 Now is the time to set your dependencies that your model relies on.

 - Click on the **"Dependencies"** button at the top right of the UI and list your packages under the required ones already listed and click **"Save Dependencies"** on the bottom right corner.

-- Please note that you will need to use the **protobuf==3.0.0b2.post1** package to be able to run a caffe algorithm.
+Please note that you will need to use the **protobuf==3.0.0b2.post1** package to be able to run a caffe algorithm.
+{: .notice-warning}

 <img src="/images/post_images/model_hosting/caffe_dependencies.png" alt="Set your dependencies" class="screenshot">